ONGC Videsh Limited (OVL)

-ONGC Videsh Ltd. (‘OVL’) a Miniratna Schedule “A” Central Public Sector Enterprise (CPSE) of the Government of India under the administrative control of the Ministry of Petroleum & Natural Gas is the wholly owned subsidiary and overseas arm of Oil and Natural Gas Corporation Limited (ONGC), the flagship national oil company (NOC) of India.
-The primary business of OVL is to prospect for oil and gas acreages outside India, including exploration, development and production of oil and gas.
-OVL owns Participating Interests in 32 oil and gas assets in 16 countries and contributes to 12% and 7 % of oil and natural gas production of India respectively.
-In terms of reserves and production, OVL is the second largest petroleum Company of India, next only to its parent ONGC.
+ONGC Videsh Limited, a Miniratna Schedule “A” Central Public Sector Enterprise (CPSE) of the Government of India under the administrative control of the Ministry of Petroleum & Natural Gas, is the wholly owned subsidiary and overseas arm of Oil and Natural Gas Corporation Limited (ONGC), the flagship national oil company (NOC) of India.
+The primary business of ONGC Videsh is to prospect for oil and gas acreages outside India, including exploration, development and production of oil and gas.
+ONGC Videsh owns Participating Interests in 41 oil and gas assets in 20 countries and produced about 26.2% of oil and 20.7% of oil and natural gas of India’s domestic production in FY’18.
+In terms of reserves and production, ONGC Videsh is the second largest petroleum company of India, next only to its parent ONGC.

 Current Assets Portfolio

 ONGC Videsh has stake in 41 oil and gas projects in 20 Countries, viz.
 Azerbaijan (2 projects), Bangladesh (2 Projects), Brazil (2 projects), Colombia (7 projects), Iran (1 project), Iraq (1 project), Israel (1 project), Kazakhstan (1 project), Libya (1 project), Mozambique (1 Project), Myanmar (6 projects), Namibia (1 project), New Zealand (1 Project), Russia (3 projects), South Sudan (2 projects), Sudan (2 projects), Syria (2 projects), UAE (1 project), Venezuela (2 projects), and Vietnam (2 projects).